Electronic Data – black boxes

 The EDR may record data even if the air bags or other safety equipment did not deploy.
 For example, in a low-speed collision or in a pedestrian collision, the EDR may record data (e.g. vehicle speed and delta-V) if the impact severity was sufficient.
 Typically, the only way to know if data was recorded is to download the EDR.

 Newer vehicles are recording more and more data.
 Vehicles are starting to record data not only as part of the air bag system, but as part of other vehicle systems.
 Manufacturers are interested in the driving history of the vehicle and data may be stored in other electronic modules within the vehicle (e.g. Body Control Module or BCM).
-For example, some Toyota vehicles record data not retrievable by the CDR system, but only retrievable through Toyota diagnostic equipment.
+For example, some Toyota vehicles record data not retrievable by the CDR system, but only retrievable through Toyota diagnostic equipment (i.e. Toyota TechstreamTM).
+This Toyota data can remain stored in the vehicle indefinitely, as part of the Vehicle Control History (VCH).
+The newest Toyota vehicles can even record images shortly before the collision.
+We have the equipment to access this VCH data.